Data Deposit Policy

 Cornell researchers planning to use eCommons as a component of their data management plan (subject to the above conditions) may include the following language in the plan:

-Once a dataset has been deposited in eCommons, be sure to use the handle (displayed on the item page, with the format https://hdl.handle.net/1813/NNNNN), or DOI if you requested one, to reference the dataset in data availability statements and publications.
+Once a dataset has been deposited in eCommons, be sure to use the DOI (displayed on the item page, with the format https://doi.org/10.7298/NNNN-NNNN), or if you did not request a DOI, use the handle (also displayed on the item page, with the format https://hdl.handle.net/1813/NNNNN), to reference the dataset in data availability statements and publications.
 More information on persistent identifiers in eCommons.